hadley/adv-r/Home.md

 # Advanced R development
+(Making reproducible code)

-This wiki describes the three sets of skills that I think you need to be an advanced R developer:
+This wiki describes the skills that I think you need to be an advanced R developer, producing reproducible code that can be used in a wide variety of circumstances.

 * You are familiar with the fundamentals of R, so that you can represent complex data types and simplify the operations performed on them.
 You have a